 The WedGees are also low profile.
 Mine tend to sit right behind my ear, so you can’t tell that I’m even wearing them unless you look carefully from behind.
 Not that I’m overly concerned with my appearance, but I prefer solutions that don’t distract from the product.
-Similar to putting your phone in a case and changing it’s look and feel.
+Similar to putting your phone in a case, which can alter the look and feel.
 The same can occur with sunglasses.

 The WedGees can be used with regular glasses as well.
 They have two holes that allow you to fit any size frame arm through the hole.
 Once you get the arm through the hole, you simply slide them to the preferred location.
 You’ll have to adjust it a few times until you find how tight or loose you want them, but it’s very easy.
 The WedGees stay in place too.
 They’re tight enough to hold their position, but not too tight that can’t adjust them if necessary.

 Other than the goofy name, I can’t think of any drawbacks to this device.
 They are extremely easy to put on and off, but honestly, I keep them on most times since they’re so convenient.
 They are noticeable when I first put on my sunglasses, but not once I start moving around.